-However, all of these options carry heavy trade-offs and fall short of what mothers truly want – which is to find jobs that pay well and allow enough flexible time for good parenting.
+However, each of these options carry heavy trade-offs and fall short of what mothers truly want, which is to find jobs that pay well and allow enough flexible time for good parenting.
 What is needed are new models of family formation and work that distribute the costs of unpaid care fairly – both within families and across society – and incentives for governments and companies to experiment with them.

-For societies where marriage, and particularly early marriage, is still the cultural norm, outlawing marriage before the age of 18, dismantling discriminatory family laws and practices associated with marriage (e.g. female genital cutting, dowry, polygamy) as well as increasing access to divorce are critical first steps.
+For societies where marriage, and particularly early marriage, is still the cultural norm, outlawing marriage before the age of 21, dismantling discriminatory family laws and practices associated with marriage (e.g., female genital cutting, dowry, polygamy), as well as increasing access to divorce are critical first steps.
 Incentives to delay marriage in the form of education subsidies to girls and boys conditional on maintaining single status should be on the table.

 3. Creating gender-neutral work norms

 Third, the workplace must be transformed so that workers with caring responsibilities do not face barriers to entry or promotion.
-Three fundamental reforms should be on the table: 1) widescale adoption of technological innovation that both reduces the need for face-to-face interaction, constant travel and 24/7 availability at work and reduces the burden of caring at home, 2) hiring and promotion should be de-biased using the latest behavioral insights, and 3) women’s substantial and increasing leverage as employees and consumers should be unleashed to force employers to change or suffer the financial consequences.
+Three fundamental reforms should be on the table: 1) adoption of technological innovations that reduce the need for face-to-face interaction, constant travel, and 24/7 availability to work and reduce the burden of caring at home, 2) uptake of evidence-based policies to de-bias hiring and promotion based on the latest behavioral insights research, and 3) unleashing of women’s substantial and increasing leverage as both employees and consumers to pressure employers to remove barriers to women’s advancement at work or suffer financial consequences.

-A vast literature now exists on how to “debias” hiring and promotion summarised brilliantly by Iris Bohnet in “What Works, Gender Equality By Design”.
-All employers should embrace the new tools at their disposal to make better decisions, including recruitment processes that “anonymise” applicants making it much harder for recruiters to pick those who “look the part”.
+A vast literature now exists on how to “de-bias” hiring and promotion summarized brilliantly by Iris Bohnet in “What Works, Gender Equality By Design.”
+All employers should embrace the new tools at their disposal to make better decisions, including recruitment processes that “anonymize” applicants making it much harder for recruiters to pick those who “look and/or sound the part.”

-Finally, women need to be aware of their considerable educational advantages in the labor market and their increasing purchasing power and vote with their feet by targeting companies that offer deep flexibility and where women hold half the leadership positions and half of the board seats.
-These are the companies women should be offering their talents to as employees and spending their consumer dollars on.
-And they should be loud about it.
-There are even apps like the BUY UP Index from Amy-Willard Cross to help.
+Finally, women need to be aware of their considerable educational advantages in the labor market and their increasing purchasing power and vote with their feet by targeting companies that offer deep flexibility and where women hold half of all management and board seats.